MAPPING BIO-INSPIRED DESIGN

 Bolt Threads

-Ecology and Systems Theory underpin the combination of [mycology] with [material engineering] to grow fungi as sheet textile for applications in product design.
+Ecology and systems theory underpin the combination of mycology with material engineering to grow fungi as textile sheet materials for applications in product design.

 How can you use our map to position yourself?

-We are developing a resource to help practitioners to position their work on the map.
+We are developing a new resource to help practitioners to position their work on the map.

-In the meantime if you would you like your project to be part of this mapping please see below.
+In the meantime if you would you like your project to be part of our ongoing mapping activities please see below.

 Would you like to add your research project as a case study to our map?